AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Have been working array methods since yesterday and today it was sort().
 It tripped me a up a bit when it came to sorting the array containing integers, until I figured how this method actually works.

 **Thoughts**: "If you're looking only at problems you will find more, if you're focusing on possibilities you will see opportunities" -Anonymous

+### R1D55: July 26

+**Today's Progress**: Practice a bunch of array related questions, feeling more confident in tackling CODEWARS!
+Also, I can't wait to apply what I have learnt about array so far to my projects.

+**Thoughts**: "It's a lot more than mind over matter.
+It takes relentless self-discipline to schedule suffering into your day, every day." -David Goggins